 Soo Hugh will write and executive produce the series in addition to serving as showrunner, with Lee also executive producing.
 Michael Ellenberg’s Media Res will produce.

 Hugh was previously the showrunner on Season 1 of the AMC series “The Terror.”
 She also developed the ABC series “The Whispers.”
 Her other TV credits include “Under the Dome,” “The Killing,” and “The River.”
-She is repped by repped by WME and McKuin Frankel.
+She is repped by WME and McKuin Frankel.

 This marks the second Media Res project set up at Apple, with the first being the upcoming morning show drama starring Jennifer Aniston and Reese Witherspoon.
 Apple has already given that project a two-season commitment.